a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 Because the called function is global, it does not have access to any of the local variables in the main part of your code.
 You could make your variables global but be careful how you name them to avoid side effects with other code.
 A cleaner approach is to pass them via the optional parameter.
 This parameter is a string so you will need to convert numeric data for some purposes.

-In this example, the device ID of the switch is passed as the parameter.
+In this example, the device ID of the switch is passed as the parameter:

 ```lua
 local dID = 66